Top advantages of SaaS LMS vs hosted LMS solutions

 Cloud-based systems offer a convenient, streamlined experience for both users and administrators.
 Just log in and go.
 The infrastructure is already there, very little setup is required, and the system isn’t limited by a company’s operating systems or available network resources.

-All learning materials are stored in one central location, and all updates are instantaneously available to all users—no installations or updates are required.
+All learning materials are stored in one central location, and all updates are instantaneously available to all users—no installations or updates required.
 It’s as easy and flexible as using a social media platform.

 By some estimates, it can take 6 to 12 months to deploy a hosted, on-premise LMS, and you’ll usually need the help of reliable IT resources to ensure a smooth deployment.
 There are complex back-end configurations to execute, and everything has to be manually implemented and tested.
-New configurations must be carried out every time you want to update your system, and those updates must be installed on every device where the software is stored.
+New configurations must be carried out every time you want to update your system, and those updates must be installed to every device where the software is stored.

 With a SaaS LMS, deployment can be completed in a matter of weeks (or even days), not months.
 All you have to do is author the training materials and import them into your system (and there are even tools that can assist with the authoring process).
 No buildout is required.
-And whenever you want to update your online training courses, it’s as simple as logging into your admin panel and adding/editing modules.
+And whenever you want to update your training courses, it’s as simple as logging into your admin panel and adding/editing modules.
 All updates are instantly accessible on any device.

 With a cloud-based LMS, there’s generally no development work required.
 This means that your learning and development (L&D) and HR professionals can manage the system with streamlined precision while also training other team members (like team leads) to create and edit their own modules.